 Begin planning your return to Ecela for one of our Alumni Only Events.

-Our summer program in Peru (Lima & Cusco) is designed for pre-health students who anticipate using Spanish in their careers.
+Our summer program in South America (Peru or Chile) is designed for pre-health students who anticipate using Spanish in their careers.
 The ideal student:

 You will not be happy if you: